Eigenvalues of Cayley graphs: Integral Cayley graphs

 \begin{thm} \emph{(\cite[Theorems 2 and 4]{Klotz11})} Let $\Gamma=\ZZZ_{n_1}\oplus \cdots \oplus \ZZZ_{n_r}$ be an abelian group such that $\gcd(n_i,n_j)\le 2$ for $i\ne j$, where each $n_i \ge 2$.
 Then a Cayley graph $\Cay(\Ga, S)$ on $\Ga$ is integral if and only if $S$ belongs to the Boolean algebra generated by the family of subgroups of $\Ga$. \end{thm}

-The above-mentioned conjecture in \cite{Klotz10} was finally confirmed by {Alperin} and {Peterson} in \cite{Alperin12} in its general form.
-To present this result we need a few definitions first.
+The above-mentioned conjecture of Klotz and Sander \cite{Klotz10} was finally confirmed by {Alperin} and {Peterson} in \cite{Alperin12} in its general form.
+To present their result we need a few definitions first.
 Let $\Gamma$ be a finite group.
 Let $\widehat{\Gamma}$ be the set of characters of representations of $\Gamma$ over $\CCC$.
 A subset $A\subseteq \Gamma$ is called \emph{integral} if $\chi(A) \in \mathbb{Z}$ for every $\chi \in \widehat{\Gamma}$, where $\chi(A)=\sum_{a\in A}\chi(a)$.
 The group $\Ga$ is called \emph{cyclotomic} \cite{Alperin12} if the Boolean algebra generated by the family $\II(\Ga)$ of integral sets of $\Gamma$ equals the Boolean algebra generated by the family $\FF(\Ga)$ of subgroups of $\Ga$. {Alperin} and {Peterson} proved that any finite abelian group is cyclotomic \cite[Theorem 5.1]{Alperin12}, and that the converse is also true \cite[Theorem 8.3]{Alperin12}.
 Using the former statement, they obtained the following result, which confirms the above-mentioned conjecture of {Klotz} and {Sander} \cite{Klotz10}.

 \begin{thm} \emph{(\cite[Corollary 7.2]{Alperin12})} A Cayley graph $\Cay(\Gamma,S)$ on a finite abelian group $\Gamma$ is integral if and only if $S$ is an integral set.
 Equivalently, a Cayley graph $\Cay(\Gamma,S)$ on a finite abelian group $\Gamma$ is integral if and only if $S$ belongs to the Boolean algebra generated by the family of subgroups of $\Ga$. \end{thm}